python-microservices/pyms/docs/configuration.md

 # Configuration

+## Environments variables of PyMS:

+**CONFIGMAP_FILE**: The path to the configuration file.
+By default, PyMS search the configuration file in your actual folder with the name "config.yml" **CONFIGMAP_SERVICE**: the name of the keyword that define the block of key-value of [Flask Configuration Handling](http://flask.pocoo.org/docs/1.0/config/) and your own configuration (see the next section to more  info)

 ## Create configuration
 Each microservice needs a config file in yaml or json format to work with it.
 This configuration contains the Flask settings of your project and the [Services](services.md).
 With this way to create configuration files, we